Brooktree: Video capture

 Brooktree turned its attention from the LUT market to video capture, introducing the Bt848 in the early 1990s.
 This became very popular in video capture boards for personal computers, digital video cameras and similar devices.
 One version also included the ability to capture and decode teletext information for use in Europe.
 The Bt878 followed, adding audio decoders as well, including FM radio, reducing the number of chips needed to produce a complete television decoder.
 The audio could be converted to 8-bit or 16-bit values at 44,800 samples per second, the equivalent of CD audio.

-The company was purchased by Rockwell during this period, and they later spun out their semiconductor division as Conexant.
+The company was purchased by Rockwell during this period, and it later spun out its semiconductor division as Conexant.
 Conexant shipped one final version of the line, the Conexant Fusion 878A.
 The major addition to the Fusion is an MPEG2 decoder, which allows it to receive ATSC digital video in addition to the earlier analog formats.
 In order to make the adoption as simple as possible, the digital audio pins from the Bt878 were used as the ATSC inputs in the Fusion.
 As ATSC carries both digital video and audio, nothing is lost when using these for digital video.